Ssentiago/react-obsidian-setting/README.md

 ### `noBorder`
 - Type: `boolean`
 - Optional
-- When true, removes the border from the setting
+- When true, removes the bottom border from the setting
 - Example:
 ```tsx
 <ReactObsidianSetting